 - Low blood pressure, sometimes leading to fainting

 - Lack of coordination

 - Abnormal erection that lasts for more than 4 hours and can cause permanent damage to the penis.

 Seek medical help right away.
-Call poison control.
-Do NOT make the person throw up unless poison control or a health care provider tells you to.
+Call the poison control center.
+Do NOT make the person throw up unless the poison control center or a health care provider tells you to.

 Before Calling Emergency